samiyaakhtar/aks-deploy-source/README.md

 1. Copy `generate.sh` into root folder of your project
 2. Go into pipeline settings and add a new variable called `accesstoken` and set the value to your personal access token.
 Make sure the variable is set to secret.
+3. Add a variable `destination_repo_url` and set it to the destination repo, for eg. `samiyaakhtar/aks-deploy-destination`
-3. Update the azure-pipelines.yml file to look like the following
+4. Update the azure-pipelines.yml file to look like the following

 ```
 trigger:
 - master